-To go with that, you’ll need some wool.
-Pick a bag of Corriedale, which has more of a grippy fiber, or Blue Faced Leicester (less-ter), which has more of a slippery fiber, for another $15-20.
+To go with that, you’ll need some wool, grab some Corriedale which has more of a grippy fiber, for another $20-25.

 If you add some shipping on there, you can get started with a spindle and wool for less than $50.